Nate Lowe Player Props: Rangers vs. Yankees

 Nate Lowe At The Plate

-- He ranks 43rd in batting average, 21st in on base percentage, and 80th in slugging among qualified hitters in MLB.
+- Among qualifying hitters in MLB, he ranks 53rd in batting average, 24th in on-base percentage, and 86th in slugging.

-- Lowe will look to extend his four-game hitting streak.
-He's batting .235 during his last games.

-- He has hit a home run in eight games this season (10.8%), leaving the park in 2.4% of his trips to the dish.

-- Lowe has driven in a run in 31 games this season (41.9%), including eight games with more than one RBI (10.8%).
-He has also driven home three or more of his team's runs in two contests.
+- He has scored a run in 38 games this season, with multiple runs 10 times.

-- In 38 of 74 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.